aws-samples/aws-trip-aggregation-sample/README.md

 ### Preparing the environment

-* Install the AWS CDK in your machine: `npm install -g aws-cdk-lib`.
+- Install the AWS CDK in your machine: `npm install -g aws-cdk`.
-* Install the typescript node runner: `npm install -g ts-node`.
+- Install the typescript node runner: `npm install -g ts-node`.
-* Clone this repository and navigate to its root folder.
+- Clone this repository and navigate to its root folder.
-* Install dependencies for the project: `npm install`.
+- Install dependencies for the project: `npm install`.
 This will automatically trigger the installation procedure of all packages in the repository.

 ### Building and delivering the project